heikikiisler/libdigidocpp-tests/README.md

 Run the validation tests:

-This will compare a result JSON file from the resultFilesDirectory defined in Config.
+This will compare a result JSON file from the resultFilesDirectory defined in properties.conf.
 To compare with a specific file in the resultFilesDirectory, add a parameter:
 -PresultsFile="resultsFileName".
-The latest results file is used by default.
+The latest generated results file is used by default.

     ./gradlew validationTest --info

 or

-    ./gradlew validationTest --info -PresultsFile="resultsFileName"
+    ./gradlew validationTest --info -PresultsFile="resultsFileName" **Test reports**

-Run everything together:

-    ./gradlew validateWithAndroid generateSuite validationTest --info

-**Test reports**

 Test report path will be printed after executing tests,  `build/reports/tests/validationTest/index.html` by default.

 * To avoid reports overwriting you can add `-PcustomResultsDir` parameter for `androidTest` , `iosTest` or `validationTest` task.
-This creates html reports to timestamped subdirectory in `build/reports/tests` folder.
+This creates HTML reports to timestamped subdirectory in `build/reports/tests` folder.